Copyright (C) PrepPilot™, LLC. All rights reserved.

 Control your exam-day routine.
 Eat a real meal.
 Arrive early.
 Bring your allowed snacks for the break.
 Do not cram the morning of.
 Your brain needs to be fresh, not overloaded.

-Use the 10-minute break wisely.
-The PMP exam has a scheduled 10-minute break after question 60.
+Use the scheduled breaks wisely.
+The PMP® exam has two scheduled 10-minute breaks, after question 60 and after question 120.
 Stand up, stretch, eat something, reset your focus.
-Treat it as a hard boundary between the first and second halves of the exam.
+Treat each break as a hard boundary between sections.

 Should You Change Your Study Tools for the Retake?